gilmerperez/landing-page/README.md

 ## Usage

 Open the `index.html` file to view the landing page and test its functionality.
-Make sure that all user stories and acceptance criteria are met.

 ## Instructions